Montessori the Millhopper Way

-Christina Miller is the founder and director of Millhopper Montessori School.
-She is trained and certified by the Montessori Association of Florida (MAF) for pre-primary, American Montessori Society (AMS) in Elementary, holds a B.A. in elementary education and an M.A. in curriculum design.
-Her many pursuits include co-owner of Dynamic Didactic Developware, a software company that created “Mentors Mathematic” an innovative software and manipulative program used to teach younger children place value in the four mathematic operations.
+Christina Miller is the founder and director of Millhopper Montessori School, LLC.
+She is trained and certified by the Montessori Association of Florida (MAF) for pre-primary education, American Montessori Society (AMS) for Elementary education, holds a B.A. in elementary education and an M.A. in curriculum design.
+One of her many pursuits is co-owning Dynamic Didactic Developware, a software company that created “Mentors Mathematic,” an innovative software and manipulative program used to teach younger children place value in the four mathematic operations.

 Building for the Future

-The Millhopper Montessori School, Inc. was founded in 1977 and served Early Childhood Preschool and Kindergarten.
+Millhopper Montessori School (MMS) was founded in 1977 and offered Early Childhood, Preschool, and Kindergarten.
 The long-range plan set by the President, Christina Miller, was to develop a complete Montessori program beginning with age two and continuing through Middle School.
-In 1979, the school moved to a cottage-style building at 4840 NW 23rd Avenue and served Early Childhood through third grade.
-In 1989, the new custom-designed school located near Santa Fe Community College was completed serving Early Childhood through Elementary.
+In 1979, the school moved to a cottage-style building at 4840 NW 23rd Avenue and served Early Childhood through 3rd Grade.
+In 1989, the new, custom-designed school located near Santa Fe Community College was completed to serve Early Childhood through Elementary.
 In 1990, a cottage classroom was appended to allow for further expansion to serve toddlers.
-In the summer of 1997, the new Elementary/Middle School (the Stresing-Camp Educational Wing) was built.
+In the summer of 1997, the new Elementary/Middle School (The Stresing-Camp Educational Wing) was built.

-The Millhopper Montessori School presently enjoys a spacious facility for its children Preschool through Middle School.
-The Millhopper Montessori mission is to provide a comprehensive education through the Middle School level.
+MMS presently enjoys a spacious facility for its children, age two through Middle School.
+Millhopper Montessori’s mission is to provide a comprehensive education through the Middle School level.

 Mission and Description

 Long and Short Term Goals

-The Montessori structure at Millhopper Montessori School embraces a state-of-the-art learning environment with its curriculum honoring varying learning styles.
-The Millhopper Montessori School, Inc. will build upon its current reputation to continue being a model school.
+The Montessori structure at MMS embraces a state-of-the-art learning environment with a curriculum honoring various learning styles.
+MMS will build upon its current reputation to continue being a model school.

 A Commitment to Quality

-The Millhopper Montessori School has enjoyed a high reputation in quality and goodwill since 1977.
-As the school expands to meet its goals, the commitment to remain a high quality school with a family style atmosphere will hold a top priority.
+Millhopper Montessori School has enjoyed a high reputation in quality and goodwill since 1977.
+As the school expands to meet its goals, the commitment to remaining a high quality school with a family-style atmosphere holds a top priority.
 Tuition prices will be competitive; although at the higher end of the Gainesville’s school spectrum because of the superior quality offered.